The Effect Of Excess Protein – Now & Later

 Track how much protein you eat.
 For the next few days, take note of how much protein you’re ingesting daily.
 You can use a site like this one to see how much protein is in the foods you eat.
 If it’s too much, you know you need to scale back.

-Now that you know how to avoid ingesting too much protein, make sure you get the right proteins in part 2 and 3!
+Now that you know how to avoid ingesting excessive protein make sure you get the right proteins in parts 2 and 3!